Neamar/corporate/thoughts.md

 * MessageRecipient
     - ->Player
 * Order
+    - signal::pre_display
     - -> Player
     - -> Game
     - turn
-    - canBeCreated():bool
     - getForm():Form

 #### Module architecture
 Engine modules can be standard Django apps, with models and views.
-To use as a module, call `engine.registerModule(taskBuilder, orders, views)`, where:
+To use as a module, call `engine.registerModule(taskBuilder, orders, views, setup)`, where:

 * `taskBuilder` is a function which will be called with the current game, and must returns a list of ResolveTasks to handle resolution
 * `orders` is a list of Orders to register
 * `views` is a dict whose keys are regexp and values associated functions.
 If a conflict occurs between multiple apps, the last entry prevails.
+* `setup` is a function to call on game initialisation

 ### Engine modules

+#### engine.influence
+Player level of influence

+Models:
+* Player monkeypatch
+    - influence

+Resolution:
+* (90) Buying influence

 #### engine.corporations
 Base models for everything corporation related.

-Depends on: []

 Models:
 * CorporationDefinition